SomeshSunariwal/ColorHelperImprovements/Readme.md

-# This repository is to track issue on the pluings.
+# This repository is to track issues on the pluing.